Battle of Shumshu: Background

 In the secret agreement made during the Yalta Conference in February 1945, the Soviet Union (USSR) was to enter the war against Japan.
 In return, after the war, southern Sakhalin (South Sakhalin) and territories south of the 50th parallel north were to be ceded to the Soviet Union, and the Kuril Islands were to be handed over.
-However, in the notification sent by U.S. President Harry S. Truman to Soviet Premier Joseph Stalin on August 15, regarding the division of the Japanese military's surrender responsibilities, the Kuril Islands were not included as part of the Soviet zone.
+However, in the notification sent by US President Harry S. Truman to Soviet Premier Joseph Stalin on 15 August, regarding the division of the Japanese military's surrender responsibilities, the Kuril Islands were not included as part of the Soviet zone.
 As a result, the Soviet side demanded that the Kuril Islands and the northeastern part of Hokkaido (the area north of the "Hokkaido Stalin Line" or "Rukushin Wall," which connects Kushiro and Rumoi) be included in the Soviet-controlled area.
 The United States, in its response on the 17th, rejected the northeastern part of Hokkaido but agreed to the inclusion of the Kuril Islands.

 Stalin argued that his right to control half of Hokkaido was a retaliation for the Siberian Intervention, and sought to seize the eastern part of Hokkaido through a rapid conquest of the Kuril Islands and Sakhalin.
-According to the "War History Series," the Soviet Union rushed to establish control over the Kuril Islands because the United States had requested the construction of airfields in the region, making it necessary for the Soviets to solidify their dominance there.
+According to the "War History Series", the Soviet Union rushed to establish control over the Kuril Islands because the United States had requested the construction of airfields in the region, making it necessary for the Soviets to solidify their dominance there.
 In fact, after the ceasefire in Sakhalin on August 22, Stalin informed Truman that he would abandon the claim to Hokkaido, but negotiations regarding airfield construction continued with the United States over the Kuril Islands.

-On the 23rd, Nikolai Slavin, head of the Soviet General Staff, inquired through U.S. Army Brigadier General John R. Deane, who was stationed in Moscow, to the U.S. military command in Manila, asking, "Was it the American army that landed on Shumshu Island?"
-The U.S. side replied that it was not the American army but the Soviet army.
+On the 23rd, Nikolai Slavin, head of the Soviet General Staff, inquired through US Army Brigadier General John R. Deane, who was stationed in Moscow, to the US military command in Manila, asking, "Was it the American army that landed on Shumshu Island?"
+The US side replied that it was not the American army but the Soviet army.
 This exchange is documented in the telegram preserved at the MacArthur Memorial.
-Additionally, Brigadier General Deane mentioned in his memoir, Strange Alliance: The Story of Our Efforts to Cooperate with Russia During the War, that the Soviets suspected that the U.S. had occupied the Kuril Islands.
+Additionally, Brigadier General Deane mentioned in his memoir, Strange Alliance: The Story of Our Efforts to Cooperate with Russia During the War, that the Soviets suspected that the US had occupied the Kuril Islands.
 If even the upper echelons of the Soviet General Staff were unaware of the operation to invade the Kuril Islands, the operation may have been a highly secret mission based on the Yalta secret agreement.